 Chase offers three personal cards (also some of the best rewards credit cards) that can collect Ultimate Rewards.

-The delightfully simple answer to the question of “do Chase Ultimate Rewards points expire” is: no. Chase Ultimate Rewards points do not expire as long as you keep your card account open.
+The delightfully simple answer to the question “Do Chase Ultimate Rewards points expire” is: no. Chase Ultimate Rewards points do not expire as long as you keep your card account open.
 If you maintain your Chase credit card, you maintain your points.
-By keeping your account open, paying your annual fee, and following the payment terms, you’ll have an on-going collection of points.
+By keeping your account open, paying your annual fee, and following the payment terms, you’ll have an ongoing collection of points.

 These points are handy to collect over time, as you may want to cash in for a certain big trip with the Chase Sapphire Preferred® Card.
-Or, you may follow categories and spend big only once or twice a year on the categories that fit well with your interests with the Freedom card.
-Or, you may choose to stick with a reliable 3% then 1.5% point/cash-back earning with the Freedom Unlimited card and slowly collect points over a number of years.
+Or, you may follow categories and spend big only once or twice a year on the categories that fit well with your interests with the Freedom Unlimited card.
+Or, you may choose to stick with reliable cash back earning with the Chase Freedom Unlimited® card.

 In any of these scenarios, the freedom from expiration concerns is a big bonus in Chase’s own reward system.